Image workflow hub

 Open in Picmu

-The hub is built around a curated conversion matrix and practical workflow routes, so coverage grows from real jobs instead of broad marketing claims.
+The hub is built around a curated conversion matrix and practical workflow pages, so coverage grows from real jobs instead of broad marketing claims.